Elbert Howard: Post-party

 After leaving the party in 1974, Howard returned to Tennessee.
 In Memphis, he served on the boards of directors of several African American progressive educational institutions.

 In 2001, Howard self-published his memoir, Panther on the Prowl, covering the rise and fall of the Black Panthers.
 In 2003, he was a coordinator for the All of Us or None Ex-Offender Program, and also was a member of the Millions for Reparations committee.

 Later life

 Until his death, Howard lived in Forestville, California with his wife, Carole Hyams.
 They married in 2007.
 He was a founder of the Police Accountability Clinic & Helpline of Sonoma County, and a board member of KWTF, a community radio station.
-As a lifelong lover of America's original musical art form, jazz, he hosted jazz/blues programs at several radio stations.
+Howard was a lifelong lover of jazz and hosted jazz and blues programs at several radio stations.